kon-ham/kon-ham.github.io/_posts/2021-09-04-be-technical-questions.md

 ```

 - Enumerable#drop(n) will iterate through each element of the collection and drop the (n) number of elements in the collection, starting from the first element.
-It will return the rest of the elements in the array
+It will return the rest of the elements in the array.

 ```